ibm-cloud-docs/hpc-ibm-spectrumlsf/lsf-paygo-model.md

 {: #payg-usecase1}

 When the PAYGo feature is enabled (default setting), then:
-* Automation provisions all nodes by using the PAYGo image.
+* Automation provisions all the nodes by using the PAYGo image.
-* BYOI is not supported.
 * Dynamic node provisioning is integrated through the LSF Resource Connector.
 * Only FP15 images are supported; FP14 or earlier are not compatible.
+* BYOI is not supported.

 ## Use case 2: PAYGo mode disabled (lsf_pay_per_use = false)
 {: #payg-usecase2}

 When the PAYGo feature is disabled, then:
 * Automation provision clusters by using default or user-provided custom images.
-* BYOI is supported.
 * Users must provide valid software licenses.
 * Offers full control over image customization.
+* BYOI is supported.

 ## Cluster validation
 {: #cluster-validation}